Brihan Maharashtra Sugar Syndicate Ltd.: Under Panditrao Agashe and Dnyaneshwar Agashe: 1970–2009

 By 1998, the syndicate began marketing ayurvedic medicines, health care products, and bulk raw materials.
-It was also been involved in the manufacturing of food products and veterinary medicine.
+It was also involved in the manufacturing of food products and veterinary medicine.
 That same year, the syndicate hosted cricket tournaments in Pune.
-In 1999, Mandar resigned as joint managing director, going on to found the syndicate's sister company Brihans Natural Products Ltd. in 2000.
-The syndicate began promoting ayurvedic skincare products made by its sister company, Brihans Natural Products Ltd. That same year, Ashutosh was appointed as joint managing director.
+In 1999, Mandar resigned as joint managing director, going on to found the syndicate's subsidiary company Brihans Natural Products Ltd. in 2000.
+The syndicate began promoting ayurvedic skincare products made by Brihans Natural Products Ltd. That same year, Ashutosh was appointed as joint managing director.

 By 2002, the syndicate also manufactured alcohol-based chemicals.
 In 2005, the syndicate entered a partnership with Howling Wolves Wine Group of Australia which planned to set up a wine production base in India.
 The partnership was made with Baumgarten & Walia Ltd., a wholly owned subsidiary of the syndicate.
 That same year, Radico Khaitan signed an agreement with the syndicate for acquisition of their liquor brands Brihans Napoleon Brandy, Brihans Premium Whisky, Brihans Grape Brandy, Tropicana White Rum, Calcutta Dry Gin, Lord Nelson Rum and Red Russian Vodka in line with their domestic growth plan.

+Between 2004 and 2009, the syndicate allegedly faced difficulties in hiring workers for its growing and harvesting seasons at its factory, as backlash for the controversial elections at the Board of Control of Cricket in India in 2004 involving Agashe and Sharad Pawar, whose Nationalist Congress Party controlled the Government of Maharashtra at the time.

-Under Ashutosh Agashe: 2009 — present
+Under Ashutosh Agashe: 2009–present

 In 2009, upon Dnyaneshwar Agashe's death, Ashutosh Agashe was appointed chairman and managing director of the syndicate.
 In 2013, the syndicate sold its liquor manufacturing arm to Radico Khaitan.
-In 2014, the syndicate was involved in the Brihan Karan Sugar Syndicate Private Limited (BKSSPL) trademark 'Tango' scandal.
+In 2014, the syndicate was involved in a dispute concerning the trademark 'Tango' with the Brihan Karan Sugar Syndicate Private Limited (BKSSPL).

 In May 2021, during the COVID-19 pandemic in India, Ashutosh and the syndicate donated oxygen concentrators to hospitals in Shreepur, Maharashtra.
+In 2022, the syndicate commissioned Nandan Phadnis to do the English to Marathi translations of Chandrashekhar Agashe's 1992 biography authored by Shakuntala Karandikar, and Dnyaneshwar Agashe's 2002 festschrift.
+Both translated works were published by the syndicate on the birth anniversaries of their respective subjects that same year.